-Would you like to have a lawyer from Koenig & Owen, LLC, help you devise an effective defense strategy for your case?
+Would you like to have a lawyer from James D. Owen, LLC, help you devise an effective defense strategy for your case?
 Then please do not hesitate to pick up the phone, give us a call, and schedule a free consultation at our law office in Columbus.
 Our legal team has been defending clients against allegations of this nature for years and will be more than happy to do the same for you.

 Your Trusted Child Molestation Defense Lawyer in Columbus, OH

-When you need a lawyer to defend you against allegations of child molestation in Columbus, OH, there is only one law firm you should turn to – Koenig & Owen, LLC.
+When you need a lawyer to defend you against allegations of child molestation in Columbus, OH, there is only one law firm you should turn to – James D. Owen, LLC.
 We have the experience, knowledge, and skills necessary to handle your case – no matter how complex it may be.
 Reach out to us today to set up a free consultation with a member of our team and learn more about our legal services.